John-Otago/PhD-Plus/README.md

 - **University Startups and Spin-Offs: Guide for Entrepreneurs in Academia** (M Stagars, 2015, Apress)
 - [Website] [The Versatile PhD](https://versatilephd.com/)

-**Again, mostly written and published in the US, but beneficial for others.**
+**Again, mostly written and published in the US, but beneficial for students in other countries.**

 [**Back to Table of Contents**](https://github.com/John-Otago/The-JW-Project/blob/main/README.md#table-of-contents)